Improvements to Pershore Road junction

 This scheme has been jointly funded by Sustrans National Cycle Network Activation Programme and Birmingham City Council.

-The following measures will be implemented as part of the scheme:
+The following measures have been implemented as part of the scheme:

 - Pedestrian crossing facilities on each arm of the junction at Pershore Road/Priory Road/Edgbaston Road to make it safer for pedestrians crossing